 Don’t procrastinate choosing an episode until the last minute.
 Required paint colors vary by episode, so choosing an episode is the first step for planning.
 Paint color names will display on the screen in the first two or three minutes.
 When they show on the screen, copy them down- and if you want to be really prepared, review the whole episode to be sure it’s a good fit for your group and so that you are familiar in advance with all the steps (especially helpful if you plan to play both host AND participant and try to paint along with everyone).

 If you are stumped on which to choose from all 29 seasons, my events have been successful using Mighty Mountain Lake (S16:E12), for a classic Bob Ross landscape, and Island in the Wilderness (S29:E1), which offers a more colorful take on a Ross landscape.
-Both are embedded and ready to play below.
-Bookmark this page, and when you are ready to start painting, just return and hit play to start my fun Bob Ross playlist (with a fun easter egg that will auto-play after Video #1):
+Both are ready to play via My Bob Ross Youtube Video Playlist (which includes a fun Bob Ross Themed easter egg that will auto-play after Video #1)

 2. Adapting Bob’s Supply List for FUN and Easy-Cleanup: Gathering Supplies

 Bob Ross painted on very large canvases using large easels and slow-drying oil paints.
 None of those are realistic supplies for a paint party- but thankfully this element of Bob’s work is really easy to swap for to party-perfect alternatives.